- Corporate Responsibility

 Health and Safety

 SWN values its employees and all who contribute to the work we do.
-Accordingly, providing a safe, healthy, respectful and fair workplace is a core value and part of who we are.
-In 2018, we maintained gender pay parity of 100 percent and increased the overall diversity of our workforce and the percentage of women and minorities in management positions.
+Accordingly, providing a safe, healthy, respectful and fair workplace is a core value and an essential part of who we are.

 Our Corporate Responsibility Reporting

-The information in these Responsibility webpages provides insight into SWN’s corporate responsibility (CR) strategy, goals, operations and performance in 2018 and early 2019 and serves as our annual corporate responsibility report.
-The content was prepared by our CR Steering Committee, with assistance from subject matter experts from across the company.
+The information in these Responsibility webpages provides insight into SWN’s corporate responsibility (CR) strategy, goals, operations and performance in 2020 and serves as our annual corporate responsibility report.
+The content was prepared by our cross-disciplinary Corporate Responsibility reporting team, with assistance from subject matter experts from across the company.
 It was then reviewed and approved by SWN’s executive leadership team and the Health, Safety, Environment and Corporate Responsibility Committee of the Board of Directors.

-Since 2015, we have published an annual corporate responsibility report in accordance with Global Reporting Initiative (GRI) guidelines.
+Since 2013, we have published an annual corporate responsibility report, and in accordance with Global Reporting Initiative (GRI) guidelines since 2015.
 Our reporting is also guided by the Sustainability Accounting Standards Board’s standards for Oil and Gas Exploration and Production, the Task Force on Climate-Related Financial Disclosures and several other reporting frameworks and scorecards relevant for our industry.
 This report aligns with the GRI Standards requirements at the Core level.
 (A separate appendix contains the GRI index and reporting boundaries.)

 We are pleased to share our latest programs and performance, and we welcome your feedback.